kjarnet/trovesync/README.md

 =========

 Application for synchronizing a local folder with a trovebox.com album.
-**NB: This is to be considered pre-alpha software and may very well delete your photos locally and/or remotely!
+**NB: This is to be considered alpha software and may very well delete your photos locally and/or remotely!
 Please do not use without a safe bacup of all your photos!**